 If you selected Manual, a settings summary screen will appear.
 Write down the security key and enter this on your wireless clients.
-Click OK to finish.
+Click Wireless Status to finish.
 This will take you to the Wireless Status screen.
+Skip to the bottom of the next page.